antonio-ramadas/electron-tray-app-crash/README.md

 # Electron Tray *destroy* method crashes the app
 This repository has been created to demonstrated a possible a bug on Electron 1.6.11 on macOS 10.12.5 with npm 5.0.3.
+This issue has been created by me on the Electron project.
+Check it [here](https://github.com/electron/electron/issues/9982).

 ## Install
 Install the dependencies (just Electron) with `npm install`